shivakomat/Assingment-Members-Data-Anomaly-Report/README.md

+<b>Assignment Details</b>

+Programming Language / Enviroment used is Scala and I developed using Intelli J

+<u>Problem statement</u>

+Acme, Inc. started business in 2013 and immediately started onboarding members.

+Enrollment business rules:

+You must be 18 years or older to have an account at Acme, Inc.
+You must provide valid identifiers (email, zip code, phone number) during enrollment.
+Members should never be removed (i.e. deleted), they should be marked as cancelled.
+Attached is a DB schema for storing the input, the data should conform completely to the schema.

+A developer wrote a script that accidentally messed up some data and there have also been a few bugs over the years that could have caused issues, meaning the data may have stopped adhering to the business rules above.

+When casually looking through some of that members data, some issues were identified.
+Now we'd like to have a comprehensive analysis done on the data to find any anomalies.

+<u>Solution</u>

+The application solves it by validating each row of the data from the data set and outputting two files.
+One file representing the invalid members based on the validations check and another file representing the deleted records.
+Please see the settings section and the how to run the app section to get your results and testing against other members data sets.

 <b>Settings</b>

 The application code is packaged into a jar file which is executable by scala version 2.12.
 The jar file also includes